 The Sion Road project

-The Sion Road project started as a call by Cllr Yemi Adenuga to improve the area along the road that links Athlumney and Johnstown with the town center.
+The Sion Road project started as a call by Cllr Yemi Adenuga to improve the area along the road that links Athlumney and Johnstown with the town centre.
 Wild About Navan were invited to join the project to give advice from a biodiversity viewpoint.
+This project is in partnership with Johnstown TidyTowns, Wild About Navan and Cllr Yemi Adenuga and is supported by AXA Parks grant.

 The four main project aims are to: